RealityBending/RealityBending.github.io/content/jobs/phd.md

 Funding is a complicated topic, and often the main barrier between one's goal and its achievement.
 Keep in mind that there are many other possibilities and case-by-case considerations.

-Here are some funding opportunities for PhDs in the UK:
+Here are some scholarship opportunities for funded PhDs in the UK:

 - The [**Sussex Psychology Doctoral Research Studentship**](https://archive.sussex.ac.uk/study/scholarships/1525-Psychology-Doctoral-Research-Studentship-UK-and-International)
 - The [**Sussex Neuroscience 3+1 years PhD**](https://www.sussex.ac.uk/research/centres/sussex-neuroscience/phd/4yearphd)